eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

 ## Scenario and Example
 A common scenario that I've chosen to illustrate is: "How do I automatically/programatically promote apps through my Qlik Sense tiers, e.g. from Dev → Test → Prod, without doing it in batch with tools like the Qlik CLI?"
 In the example I've created, I have used the scenario above: whenever an app is updated, POST to this URL.
 Having this information sent every time the app is updated, allows me to then create a workflow to push and publish apps to other servers based off of conditions.
 The intended usage of this application is that it should be single site → single site.
 For example, it should be installed on 'Dev' with the option of promoting to 'Test', and then installed on 'Test' with the option of promoting to 'Prod'.
 The application could easily be edited to have the ability to post to multiple servers as well, but it defaults to one.

+**Versioning in Amazon S3**
+As a part of this workflow, I've also chosen to allow the option to upload the app templates (the apps without data) to an S3 bucket with versioning enabled.
+This can be configured easily in the config.json file, however it is setup assuming that the machine you are running the script on has programmatic access to the S3 bucket, e.g. an IAM Role or otherwise.
+This is toggled off by default.

 The application is managed via Qlik Sense custom properties and tags:

 - Custom Properties (they can be named whatever you'd like, and are referenced in a config) applied at the App level: